-PhD students who have completed all credit requirements for the degree, including any minimum dissertation credit requirements (See Section 6.1 regarding more details around BIOENG 3997 and 3999 requirements) and are working full-time on their dissertations may register for "Full-time Dissertation Hours," which carries no credits or letter grade but provides students full-time status.
+PhD students who have completed all credit requirements for the degree, including any minimum dissertation credit requirements (See Section 6.1 regarding more details around BIOENG 3997 and 3999 requirements) and are working full-time on their dissertations should be designated as "Full-time Dissertation Hours," which carries no credits or letter grade but provides students full-time status.
 Students who are enrolled in this status are assessed at a substantially reduced tuition fee than the normal full-time tuition rate.
 Once a student enrolls for FTDH, they are no longer eligible to take any courses.
 Please note that FTDH is not necessarily a requirement of the program and that it is possible but uncommon to graduate without having been on FTDH.
+Students eligible and ready to be FTDH should email the graduate administrator.